-The free community event at South Riverwalk Park interwove learning with fun – including rides in a horse-drawn wagon, planting a wildflower meadow, arts and crafts, environmental displays, free food and live music from Son 7.
+The free community event at South Riverwalk Park interwove learning with fun.
+Festival goers took rides in a horse-drawn wagon, planted a wildflower meadow, explored various arts, crafts, and environmental displays, and enjoyed free food and live music from Son 7.
 Participants also learned juggling and other acrobatic tricks from the Trenton Circus Squad and discovered River-Friendly tools and habits to bring home.

 Sandy Beckman said she walked to the festivities from her Lamberton Street home to spend a day outside with her two grandsons.
 “I think this is fantastic to have all of these educational activities about the river on the river.”

 Several members of the Boys & Girls Club of Trenton donned life jackets and canoed on the Delaware River, many exploring their city from the water for their first time.
 For safety, each canoe carried an adult from The Watershed Institute or the men’s swim team at The College of New Jersey, and the boats were shadowed by lifeguards in kayaks.